grafana/loki/docs/configuration/README.md

 # store and object_store below affect which <storage_config> key is
 # used.

 # Which store to use for the index.
-Either cassandra, bigtable, aws-dynamo, or
+Either aws, gcp, bigtable, bigtable-hashed,
-# boltdb
+# cassandra, or boltdb.
 store: <string>

 # Which store to use for the chunks.
-Either gcs, s3, inmemory, filesystem,
+Either aws, aws-dynamo, azure, gcp,
-# cassandra.
-If omitted, defaults to same value as store.
+# bigtable, gcs, cassandra, or filesystem.
+If omitted, defaults to the same
+# value as store.
 [object_store: <string>]

 # The schema version to use, current recommended schema is v11.